 The towers’ construction ended the Empire State Building’s 41-year run as the tallest building in the world.
 They were replaced by Chicago’s Sears Tower the following year, an indication of the rising trend of supertall construction.
 The World Trade Center dramatically altered the New York skyline and the cityscape of Lower Manhattan.
 As such, they were often used as a shorthand for the area in visual media, and were frequently included in establishing shots of films set in New York.
 Though most of the World Trade Center was occupied by office space, the Top of the World Observation Deck on the South Tower became a popular tourist destination, as did the North Tower’s Windows on the World restaurant, which featured its own wine school.

 The towers were first targeted by terrorists in 1993, when a bomb exploded in the garage under the North Tower, killing six and injuring over 1,000.
 The Twin Towers were destroyed, and were the site of the vast majorities of the casualties, on September 11, 2001, a final chapter that has since overshadowed the rest of the World Trade Center’s story.
-The building that replaced them, One World Trade Center, was completed in 2014 and is currently the seventh-tallest building in the world.
+The building that replaced them, One World Trade Center, was completed in 2014.